Best Known For

 Answer questions and see how you rank against other players.Play Now

 Educator and writer Laura Virginia O'Hanlon was born in 1889.
-At the age of eight, Virginia O'Hanlon became part of American history as the little girl who questioned the existence of Santa Claus.
-When she was unable to get a straight answer from her parents, she wrote a letter to the New York Sun newspaper in search of the truth.
+At the age of 8, O'Hanlon became part of American history as the little girl who questioned the existence of Santa Claus.
+When she was unable to get a straight answer from her parents, she wrote a letter to The New York Sun newspaper in search of the truth.

 The letter read: "Dear Editor, I am 8 years old.
-Some of my friends say there is no Santa Claus.
-Papa says 'If you see it in the Sun it's so.'
-Please tell me the truth; is there a Santa Claus?"
-The newspaper published her letter and its reply to her query on September 21, 1897.
+Some of my little friends say there is no Santa Claus.
+Papa says, 'If you see it in The Sun, it's so.'
+Please tell me the truth, is there a Santa Claus?"
+The newspaper published her letter, as well as its reply to her query on September 21, 1897.
 Because the newspaper had a policy of keeping its editorials anonymous, Francis Church was not identified as the author until after his death in 1906.

 profile name: Virginia O'Hanlon profile occupation: